DeanLemans/deanlemans.github.io/_tabs/about me.md

 If you'd like to contact me see my list of [social links](https://linksta.cc/@Dean).

+P.S:
-- P.S; if you would like to support me, consider donating(XMR):
+: if you'd like to support me, you're welcome to send any amount of XMR to the following address:
 ```
 87dCcTRZPA4ZfhWYxRvCsWUynyNCAXUi2HrgrEhVPNz8HdDdFdF3X5dURNejtPSUdc3uBMZpri5D4PJqJwacXDa1AYahHQ5
 ```